Drishti Rajkhowa: Militancy life

+In an interview with The Week Rajkhowa revealed that he was trained in Burma from 1989 to 1995, and after that he was sent to Assam and then Bangladesh.
+In that interview Rajkhowa also revelead that he was trained in Afghanistan-Pakistan border for three months in June 1995.

+Rajkhowa is responsible for ULFA(I)’s military action which mined a CRPF convoy in 2010, killing five and injuring 33, and ambushing the Indian Army in Manipur’s Chandel district in 2015 killing 18 soldiers.

 Surrender Rumor

-Though Drishti Rajkhowa surrendered in 2020, a news portal, Times of Assam, published a report in 2016 that Drishti Rajhkhowa will leave the outfit.
+Though Drishti Rajkhowa surrendered in 2020, a news portal, Times of Assam, published a report in 2016 that Drishti Rajhkhowa would leave the outfit.

 Surrender

 On 11 November 2020, Drishti Rajkhowa surrendered in Meghalaya.
 The Indian Army called a media briefing about his surrender at the Army's Red Horns Division (Rangia) Auditorium on 12 November 2020.